rcazzara/seldovia/_people/Colberg_John_Naismith.md

 last_name: "Colberg"
 first_name: "John Naismith"
 source_file: "COLBERG Family"
+birth_date: 1931-04-30
-birth_location:
+birth_location: Seldovia, Alaska
+death_date: 2002-12-23
-death_location:
+death_location: Anchorage, Alaska
-cemetery_plot:
+cemetery: not in cemetery
 ---
-# John Naismith Colberg

-**April 30, 1931, Seldovia, Alaska – December 23, 2002, Anchorage,
-Alaska**

-When John Naismith Colberg was born on April 30, 1931, in Seldovia, Alaska, his father, John, was 44 and his mother, Eliza, was 27.
+When **John Naismith Colberg** was born on April 30, 1931, in Seldovia, Alaska, his father, [**John**](./Colberg_John.md), was 44 and his mother, [**Eliza Cleghorn Colberg**](./Colberg_Eliza_Cleghorn.md), was 27.
 He married Alta C Peterson on October 9, 1955, in his hometown.
 They had one child during their marriage.
-He died on December 23, 2002, in Anchorage, Alaska, at the age of 71.
+He died on December 23, 2002, in
+Anchorage, Alaska, at the age of 71.